AdobeDocs/experience-manager-65.en/help/forms/using/texts-interactive-communications.md

 When working with text document fragments containing a large amount of text, you need to search for a specific text string.
 You may also need to replace a specific string of text with an alternative string.

-The Find and Replace feature allows you to search for (and replace) any string of text in a text document fragment.
+The Find and Replace feature lets you search for (and replace) any string of text in a text document fragment.
 The feature also includes a powerful regular expression search.

 1. Open a text document fragment for [editing](#edittext).
 1. Tap **[!UICONTROL Find & Replace]**.